ben-franklin-magnified-on-hundred-dollar-bill-990x358

 • Accreditation: New England Commission of Higher Education (NECHE)

-Utica College in Utica, New York, offers a fully online bachelor of science (BS) degree in cybersecurity specializing in cybercrime and fraud investigation.
+Utica University in Utica, New York, offers a fully online bachelor of science (BS) degree in cybersecurity specializing in cybercrime and fraud investigation.
 This 120-credit program teaches information security, criminal justice, and malware analysis best practices.
 The curriculum draws on the Secret Service, U.S. Postal Inspection Service, Securities and Exchange Commission, and private financial corporations such as Deloitte and Prudential.

-Additionally, Utica College provides a two-year online master of science (MS) degree in financial crime and compliance management to help students prepare for the CFE.
+Additionally, Utica University provides a two-year online master of science (MS) degree in financial crime and compliance management to help students prepare for the CFE.
 A one-year online certificate in financial crime investigation is also available.
 It prepares students to sit for the Certified Anti-Money Laundering Specialist (CAMS) exam and provides a significant discount to sit for the exam.
 All of these programs are offered entirely through online learning.

 • Location: Utica, NY